Career resources for military veterans

 - Become a student leader: Employers and graduate schools want to see leadership experiences on your resume.
 Get involved with a student organization or start a campus club to refine your leadership skills.

-To apply for jobs and internships outside of the military, you will need to adapt your resume language to civilian terms.
+To apply for jobs and internships outside of the military you will need to adapt your resume language to civilian terms.
 For help in doing so, please make an appointment with Career Services to assist in developing and reviewing your resume, cover letter, and other application materials.
+Some additional materials:

-- Onet OnLine: click on "Crosswalk Search" to enter your military job code.
-This is another skills translator for translating your military assignment into civilian occupation key words to help you build effective bullets on your resume.
+- O*Net Online.
+Click on "Crosswalks" and enter your military job code or title.
+This skills tool translates terms from your military assignment into civilian occupation key words to help you build effective bullets on your resume.

 Many organizations want to hire veterans and in some cases give preference to veteran applicants: